mbaqer/V2X-mmWave-Beamforming/README.md

 ### Paper:
 The codes are implemented for the following paper: <br>

 >  M.B.
 Mollah, H. Wang, M.A.
-Karim, H. Fang, "Multi-Modality Sensing in mmWave Beamforming for Connected Vehicles Using Deep Learning", Under Minor Revision at on of IEEE Transactions, 2025.
+Karim, H. Fang, "Multi-Modality Sensing in mmWave Beamforming for Connected Vehicles Using Deep Learning", Under Minor Revision at one of the IEEE Transactions, 2025.

-Mode details will be posted as soon the manuscript accepted.
+More details will be posted as soon the manuscript accepted.

 Datasets: https://www.deepsense6g.net/scenarios/ <br>